HumanSignal/label-studio/docs/source/guide/storage.md

 ### Prerequisites

 To connect your [GCS](https://cloud.google.com/storage) bucket with Label Studio, set up the following:
-- **Enable programmatic access to your bucket.** See [Cloud Storage Client Libraries](https://cloud.google.com/storage/docs/reference/libraries) in the Google Cloud Storage documentation for how to set up access to your GCS bucket.
+- **Enable programmatic access to your bucket.** For how to set up access to your GCS bucket, see [Cloud Storage Client Libraries](https://cloud.google.com/storage/docs/reference/libraries) in the Google Cloud Storage documentation.
 - **Set up authentication to your bucket.** Your account must have the **Service Account Token Creator** and **Storage Object Viewer** roles and **storage.buckets.get** access permission.
 See [Setting up authentication](https://cloud.google.com/storage/docs/reference/libraries#setting_up_authentication) and [IAM permissions for Cloud Storage](https://cloud.google.com/storage/docs/access-control/iam-permissions) in the Google Cloud Storage documentation.
-- If you're using a service account to authorize access to the Google Cloud Platform, make sure to activate it.
+- If you are using a service account to authorize access to the Google Cloud Platform, make sure to activate it.
 See [gcloud auth activate-service-account](https://cloud.google.com/sdk/gcloud/reference/auth/activate-service-account) in the Google Cloud SDK: Command Line Interface documentation.

 ### Set up connection in the Label Studio UI

 In the Label Studio UI, do the following to set up the connection:

 1. Open Label Studio in your web browser.